-Area of Consideration Alternatives and Flow Conditions Impacts Advantages Disadvantages Alternative No. 2 - Clean ar nd Repair Existing System 1.
+Table 1.
+Continued.
+Alternatives area of Consideration and Flow Conditions Impacts Advantages Disadvantages Alternative No. 2 - Clean a nd Repair Existing System 1.
 Improved efficiency of system.
 Some cost and effort required.
 2. Prevent flooding along channels.
 Continuel mainte- nance required.
-2 3.
-Capability exists for the City distribution system to handle this flow if existing channel are cleaned and repaired 3.
-Flow above 1.
-Heavy amounts of debris.
-Alternative No. 1 - No Action on.
-Heavy sedimentation of channels.
+3. Capability exists for the City distribution system to handle this flow if existing channe are cleaned and repaire 3.
+Flow above 1000 c.f.s.
+1. Heavy amounts of debris.
+Alternative No. 1 - No Acti on.
+2. Heavy sedimentation of channels.
 1. No initial expense.
 1. Excessive degradation of the system.
-Sedimentation and rocks deposition outside of channels.
-Extreme danger of damage to bridges an structures will con- tinue to be present.
+3. Sedimentation and rocks deposition outside of channels.
+2. Extreme danger of damage to bridges an structures will con- tinue to be present.
 Excessive damage to bridges and structures.
-3. No protection agains and serious flooding 5.
-Widespread flooding throughout flood plain. throughout flood plain.
+Widespread flooding No protection agains and serious flooding throughout flood plain.
+1.666163 throughout flood plain.6.
+Danger to human and 4.
+Danger to life and property will remain animal life especially near the mouth of the canyon. present.